bradfrost/atomic-design/chapter-4.md

 Ultimately, it doesn’t really matter what tool you use, but everyone should agree on a single tool to make it easier to combine at the end of the exercise.
 I’ve found online slide-building software like Google Slides to be most effective as they provide a canvas for freeform positioning of images, they're chunked out into slides for better categorization, and they're web-based so can be shared with ease.

 #### Step 3: screenshot exercise
-Get your screenshotting fingers ready because it's time for the main event! **The interface inventory exercise involves screenshotting, naming, and categorizing all the unique UI patterns that make up your experience**.
-Bear in mind this exercise doesn't mean capturing *every instance* of a UI pattern, but rather capturing one instance of each unique UI pattern.
+Get your screenshotting fingers ready because it's time for the main event! **The interface inventory exercise involves screenshotting and categorizing all the unique UI patterns that make up your experience**.
+Bear in mind this exercise doesn't mean capturing *every instance* of a particular UI pattern, but rather capturing *one instance of each* unique UI pattern.

 Assign each participant a UI category.
-Depending on how many people are participating, you may need to break people up into pairs or have participants document multiple categories.
+You may need to break people up into pairs or have participants document multiple categories, depending on how many people are participating.
 Again, the more the merrier, as more people screenshotting will result in more thorough documentation.

 #### What patterns to capture
 So what categories of interface elements should be captured?
-Obviously the interface element categories are going to vary from experience to experience, but here’s a few categories to start with:
+Obviously the interface element categories are going to vary from interface to interface, but here’s a few categories to start with:

 - **Global elements** – components like headers, footers, and other global elements that are shared across the entire experience
 - **Navigation** – primary navigation, footer navigation, pagination, breadcrumbs, interactive component controls, and essentially anything that’s used to navigate around a user interface
-- **Image types** – Logos, hero images, avatars, thumbnails, backgrounds, etc and any other unique image pattern that shows up in the UI.
+- **Image types** – Logos, hero images, avatars, thumbnails, backgrounds, etc and any other type of image pattern that shows up in the UI.
 - **Icons** – Icons are a special type of image worthy of their own category.
 Capture magnifying glasses, social icons, arrows, hamburgers, spinners, favicons, and every other interface icon.
-- **Forms** – Inputs, text areas, select menus, checkboxes, switches, radio buttons, sliders, and other forms of user input
+- **Forms** – Inputs, text areas, select menus, checkboxes, switches, radio buttons, sliders, and other forms of user input.
 - **Buttons** – Buttons are the quintessential UI element.
 Capture all the unique button patterns throughout an experience: primary, secondary, big, small, disabled, active, loading, and even buttons that look more like text links.
 - **Headings** – h1, h2, h3, h4, h5, h6 and variations of typographic headings.
 - "**Blocks**" – Also known as touts, callouts, summaries, ads, or hero units, "blocks" are collections of typographic headings and/or images and/or summary text (see Nicole Sullivan’s write-up about the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/)).
 - **Lists** – Round up unordered, ordered, definition, bulleted, numbered, lined, striped, or any group of elements presented in a list-type format.
-- **Interactive Components** – Accordions, tabs, carousels, and other modules with moving parts.
+- **Interactive Components** – Components in the truest sense, accordions, tabs, carousels, and other modules with moving parts are crucial to capture.
 - **Media** – Video players, audio players and other rich media elements.
-- **3rd Party** – Widgets, iframes, stock tickers, social buttons,  [invisible tracking scripts](http://bradfrost.com/blog/post/surfacing-invisible-elements/), and anything else that isn’t hosted on your domain.
+- **3rd Party Components** – Widgets, iframes, stock tickers, social buttons,  [invisible tracking scripts](http://bradfrost.com/blog/post/surfacing-invisible-elements/), and anything else that isn’t hosted on your domain.
 - **Advertising** – Document all ad formats and dimensions.
-- **Messaging** – Alerts, success, errors, warnings, errors, validation, in-progress, popups, tooltips, etc. This is a challenging category to capture as these messages often require user action to expose.
+- **Messaging** – Alerts, success, errors, warnings, validation, loaders, popups, tooltips, etc. This is a challenging category to capture as these messages often require user action to expose.
 - **Colors** – Capture all unique colors presented in the interface.
-This category can be aided by fantastic style-guide bootstrapping tools like [CSS Stats](http://cssstats.com/) and [Stylify Me](http://stylifyme.com/)
+This category can be aided by fantastic style-guide bootstrapping tools like [CSS Stats](http://cssstats.com/) and [Stylify Me](http://stylifyme.com/).
 - **Animation** – Animation is an elemental aspect of user interfaces, and should therefore be documented.
-This requires using screen recording software such as Quicktime to capture motion
+This requires using screen recording software such as Quicktime to capture any UI element that moves, fades, shakes, transitions, or shimmies across the screen.

-Again, these categories aren’t set in stone and will vary based on the nature of the type of user interface.
-Feel free to add, subtract, or modify these categories to best fit your organizational needs.
+Again, these categories aren’t set in stone and will vary based on the nature of the type of user interface you're dealing with.
+It's important to add, subtract, or modify these categories to best fit your organizational needs.

 #### Timing is everything
-Try to timebox the screenshotting exercise to avoid going down a rabbit hole that ends up lasting all day.
-The amount of time to allocate will vary depending on how many people are participating, but I find between 30-90 minutes to be sufficient for a first pass of the interface inventory.
+Try to set time limits on the screenshotting exercise to avoid going down a rabbit hole that ends up lasting all day.
+The amount of time you allocate will vary depending on how many people are participating, but I find between **30-90 minutes** to be sufficient for a first pass of an interface inventory.
 Set a timer, throw on some *Jeopardy* music (well, maybe not *Jeopardy* music, but maybe some other music that sets a good tone for the exercise), and have the participants concentrate on screenshotting the unique UI patterns they encounter.

-#### Dig deepd
+#### Dig deep
+Which parts of the site should the participants capture in the interface inventory?
+Short answer: *everything*.
+Any UI piece that is part of the owned user experience should be documented.

+This is difficult as organizations tend to favor certain parts of the experience (*cough* homepage *cough*) over others.
+For example, people working on an e-commerce website tend to focus on the core shopping experience, but areas like customer support, FAQs, sizing charts, 404 pages, legal terms are all important parts of the user experience.
+Remember, users perceive your brand as a singular entity and don't care about your organizational structure, tech stack, or anything else that might cause disparities in the UI.
+So encourage interface audit participants to look under every stone during the exercise.

 #### Step 4: present findings
-Screenshotting and naming can be exhausting and overwhelming, so be sure to take a break after the screenshot exercise is complete.
-Get some food, grab some coffee, and stretch your legs.
+The screenshotting exercise can be exhausting and overwhelming, so be sure the team takes a break after the exercise is complete.
+Get some food, grab some coffee, and stretch your legs for a bit.

 Once these patterns are documented the person (or pair of people) should drop them into Google Slides and cluster them together.
 Now the fun part: naming these patterns.
 Obviously it’s important to use existing conventions wherever possible, but you’ll quickly find out many UI patterns either don’t have names or have conflicting/confusing names.